 The easiest way to get started with a Slack standup is to set up a reminder.
 You can see exactly how this works in this article.

-/remind @devs every weekday at 9am to answer the following questions:
+For example, use the command /remind in the @devs Slack channel every weekday at 9am to answer the following questions:

-While this reminder is easy to setup (and free), it is brittle and inflexible.
+While this reminder is easy to setup (and free), it is brittle and inflexible for a regular daily scrum.
 For example, there’s no way to deliver the notification in the user’s timezone.
 The results are technically stored in the channel, but there’s no reporting options.
 In addition, if you lead a team, it can be tough to see someone’s contributions over time (responses don’t roll up to an employee profile).

-If you want something a bit more sophisticated, check out the various Slack apps offered that help you run standups.
+If you want something a bit more sophisticated, check out the various Slack apps offered that help you run a standup meeting.
 Most of these apps are similar in that they offer the ability to customize questions, automate reminders, and automatically generate standup reports.

-The downside to this approach is that these apps aren’t free.
+The downside to this approach for Slack standup meetings is that these apps aren’t free.
 Pricing typically runs about $3/mo per person.
 Some of these apps allow you to customize who is part of the team, while others will be automatically calculated based on your Slack team size.

 P.S - Friday offers a free way to run daily standups in Slack.
 You can see how this works in the video below:

-Unlike other apps, we allow you to completely customize any regular communication at work through our workflow builder.
+Unlike other Slack apps, Friday allows you to completely customize any regular communication at work through our workflow builder.
+It's simple to make asynchronous standups in Friday.
 This means you can use Friday for daily standups, but also for any other regular communication (check-ins,sprint retrospectives, etc)

 Additionally, we'll automatically create a report that you can share with other stakeholders who are unable to attend the meeting.